ca-ros/divvy-bikeshare/documentations/README.md

 Upon checking the structure of the tables in each year, we can notice that 2013-2019 have same data structure, while 2020-2021 have a different type of structure.

-Since the type of data from year 2020-2021 is different, where the station_ids are varchar instead of numeric and tables have an additional columns for stations' latitude and longitude, we will compile the two range of years separately.
+Since the type of data from year 2020-2021 is different; where the station_ids are varchar instead of bigint and tables have an additional columns for stations' latitude and longitude, we will compile the two range of years separately.

 Combine all the trips from year 2020-2021, and do the same for year 2020-2021.